 15) Voice of The Veena: S Balachander by Vikram Sampath

 16) In an antique land by Amitav Ghosh

-The session was interactive and energetic from the beginning to the end.
-I came away charged and inspired, with a long reading list and a strengthened conviction on my project of writing the life of a beloved musician between the lines of whose esoteric songs lie not one but many fascinating stories of a lost civilisation.
+I came away inspired, with a long reading list and a strengthened conviction on my project of writing the life story of a beloved musician between the lines of whose esoteric songs lie not one but many fascinating stories of a lost civilisation.

 As this session was predominantly about Indian biographies, I have only listed the books about Indians or those set in India above.
 Quite a few other biographies with fascinating premises such as Wittgenstein’s Poker: The Story of a Ten-Minute Argument Between Two Great Philosophers by David Edmonds, John Eidinow, and Bobby Fischer were mentioned in between the session.
 Please feel free to share your favourite biographies set in India or otherwise in the comments section and I will add it to the list.